 Hospice care allows family and friends — with the aid of nurses, social workers and trained volunteers — to care for and comfort a loved one at home or in hospice residences.
 Hospice care provides emotional, psychological, social and spiritual support for people who are ill and those closest to them.

-Although most people under hospice care remain in their own homes, the program is available anywhere — including nursing homes and assisted living centers.
+Hospice care is available in your own home or in nursing homes and assisted living centers.
 For people who stay in a hospital, specialists in end-of-life care can provide comfort, compassionate care and dignity.

-Although it can be difficult, discuss end-of-life issues with your family and medical team.
-Part of this discussion will likely involve advance directives — a general term for oral and written instructions you give concerning your medical care should you become unable to speak for yourself.
+Although it can be difficult, discussing end-of-life issues with your family and medical team is important.
+Part of this discussion will likely involve advance care directives — a general term for oral and written instructions you give concerning your medical care should you become unable to speak for yourself.

-If you have an implantable cardioverter-defibrillator (ICD), one important consideration to discuss with your family and doctors is turning off the defibrillator so that it can't deliver shocks to make your heart continue beating.
+If you have an ICD, one important consideration to discuss with your family and doctors is whether it should be turned off so that it can't deliver shocks to make your heart continue beating.

 Lifestyle and home remedies

 Making lifestyle changes can often help relieve signs and symptoms of heart failure and prevent the disease from worsening.
-These changes may be among the most important and beneficial you can make.
-Lifestyle changes your doctor may recommend include:
+These changes may be among the most important and beneficial you can make:

 Stop smoking.
 Smoking damages your blood vessels, raises blood pressure, reduces the amount of oxygen in your blood and makes your heart beat faster.